DETAILED ACTION

 Response to Amendment

-The amendments filed on 17 November 2025 are insufficient to overcome the 101 rejections previously raised.
+The amendments are insufficient to overcome the 101 rejections previously raised regarding claims 16-32.
 Those rejections are respectfully maintained and updated below as necessitated by the amendments to the claims.

 Response to Arguments

-Regarding the 101, applicant argues that the claims recite elements incapable of performance in the mind and are therefore not abstract.
+Regarding the 101, applicant argues that the claims include graph traversal operations that cannot be performed in the human mind.
 Examiner respectfully disagrees.

 Making identifications of clusters by way of performing a walk of the user graph is not meaningfully integrated into a practical application.
 Lexicography is not invoked with regards to “performing a walk of the user graph” and therefore the broadest reasonable interpretation of the limitations is applied and an identification is made by reviewing a graph in a step by step manner.
 This step is merely performed by the computing system with no further meaningful integration that limits the implementation of the step.
 The use of a computer in a generalized fashion does not meaningfully limit the otherwise abstract claims.
 In order for the addition of the machine to impose a meaningful limit on the scope of a claim, it must play a significant part in permitting the claimed function to be performed, rather than function solely as an obvious mechanism for permitting a solution to be achieved.